Skip to main content

 Denison’s English-Literature Program is Unique

 We help prepare students for a broad array of careers.
 Denison’s English majors develop expertise in critical reading and writing along with skills in cultural understanding, empathetic thinking, imaginative reasoning, storytelling, critical thinking, and textual analysis—all highly valued by 21st-century employers.
-We are proactive in helping students explore career opportunities that build on these key skills.
+We are proactive in helping students explore career opportunities and find internships and jobs that build on these key skills.

 The major is flexible.
-With few prerequisites, courses can be taken in whatever sequence works best for you.
+With few prerequisites, courses can be taken in whatever sequence works best for you, though we encourage students to take the 100- and 200-level courses first, if possible.
 We offer a broad array of classes and approaches to English-language texts from Britain, America, Africa and the Caribbean.
+And at least half of our students double major in a wide array of subject areas.

 Our Curriculum

-• Four are survey courses (capped at 18-25 students) that provide a background in literary history and an understanding of the interrelationships between literature, history, politics, philosophy, the arts, and popular culture in various periods and traditions of British, American, African, and Caribbean literature.
-At least two of these survey courses must be in literature before 1900.
+• Four courses at the 100- or 200-level that provide a background in literary history and an understanding of the interrelationships between literature, history, politics, philosophy, the arts, and popular culture in various periods and traditions of British, American, African, and Caribbean literature.
+At least two of these courses must be at the 100 level.

-• Majors also take a capstone Senior Seminar and one elective.
+• Majors also take one elective at any level.

-• At least one of the 10 courses a major takes must be in a literary tradition of historically marginalized or traditionally underrepresented people.
+• At least one of the ten courses must be in a literary tradition of historically marginalized or traditionally underrepresented people.

 By design, many of these courses overlap with those required for the English-Creative Writing emphasis, making it easy to switch tracks.
 About half of our students double major in a wide array of subject areas.